GoogleChromeLabs/breadboard-samples/samples/AutoBake/src/breadboard/AutobakeMermaid.md

 			"id": "claudePromptConstructor",
 			"type": "template",
 			"configuration": {
-				"template": "Based on these documents, give me a script that can be used to teach a junior developer about the discussed topic in the document, output in markdown format?:/n{{featureContents}}"
+				"template": "Based on these documents, give me a script that can be used to teach a junior developer about the discussed topic in the document, output in markdown format?:/n{{featureResources}}"
 			}
 		},
 		{
-			"id": "readEnvVar-1",
+			"id": "getClaudeAPIKey",
 			"type": "readEnvVar",
 			"configuration": {
 				"key": "CLAUDE_API_KEY"
 			}
 		},
 		{
-			"id": "output-2",
+			"id": "claudeOutput",
 			"type": "output"
 		}
 	],